OTD-Industry-Project/ncod/README.md

 # NCOD
-SPA fleet management app using PERN stack
+Single-Page fleet management app using PERN stack

+As a proof of concept:
+- React attempts to fetch the `/api` route
+- Express is listening for this and is then querying and fetching data from https://rnacentral.org/help/public-database with the help of the `pg` node module
+- Express then passes the data back to React
+- React displays it

 # Get Started
 ## Clone the repo